danielduhh/gl-live-tweets/README.md

 #### Installation
 Create a settings.js file with Twitter API creds in this directory, use the [settings-example.js](settings-example.js) as an example

-Create a config.js file with Mapbox access token in the public/scripts directory, use the [Config-example.js](public/scripts/Config-example.js) as an example
+Create a config.js file with Mapbox & OpenCage Geocode access token in the public/scripts directory, use the [Config-example.js](public/scripts/Config-example.js) as an example

 Install app dependencies